October is Breast Cancer Awareness Month.

 There are many different types of breast cancer, and common ones include ductal carcinoma in situ (DCIS) and invasive carcinoma.
 Other types, such as phyllodes tumors and angiosarcoma, are less common.

 Among other factors, several inherited mutated genes have been identified that can increase the chance of breast cancer.
-The best known are breast cancer gene 1 (BRCA1) and gene 2 (BRCA2), both of which significantly increase the risk of both breast and ovarian cancer.
+The best known are breast cancer gene 1 (BRCA1) and gene 2 (BRCA2), which significantly increase the risk of both breast and ovarian cancer.

 To define its state, generally, a biopsy is necessary.
 Once a biopsy is done, breast cancer cells are tested for proteins called estrogen receptors, progesterone receptors, and HER2.
-Tumor cells are also carefully examined in the laboratory to find out the grade.
+Tumor cells are also carefully examined in the laboratory to determine the grade.
 The specific proteins found and the tumor grade can help decide treatment options.

 3D video as a tool to explain breast tumor surgery removal